 Member liability limited to share value which cannot increase

 Statutory asset lock using Plunkett Foundation’s model rules

-Shares can be withdrawable at the discretion of management committee
+Shares can be withdrawn at the discretion of management committee

 Can pay interest to shareholders at a rate to retain sufficient capital